-The best start is to have software developer in the founders team especially a developer that can perform multiple functions: a coder, quality controller, head developer, as well as PM.
-In general he should have a good knowledge of IT, which in the long run he will be able to use as a CTO (person responsible for the technical development of the product).
-Founder is cheap, as he has shares in the business and works twice as much than hired developers.
-Additionally, in most of the cases the startup idea is his / hers passion, so … yeah.
+The best start is to have software developer in the founder's team especially a developer that can perform multiple functions: a coder, quality controller, head developer, as well as PM.
+In general, he should have a good knowledge of IT, which in the long run he will be able to use as a CTO (a person responsible for the technical development of the product).
+A founder is cheap, as he has shares in the business and works twice as much than hired developers.
+Additionally, in most of the cases, the startup idea is his / her passion, so … yeah.

 Hiring software developers for in-house development.